kela-intelligence/.github/.github/pull_request_template.md

 ### Fixes # (if relevant)

-> Include any issues fixed by this change [relevant GitHub issue(s) / JIRA tickets, e.g. PC-76]
+> Include any issues fixed by this change [relevant GitHub issue(s) / JIRA tickets, e.g. PC-XX]

 ### How Has This Been Tested?